tytydraco/yessleep/out/My_Dad_Tried_Warning_Me_About_the_Effects_of_the_Freezing_Weather_I_Wished_I_Listened.md

 The last few winters had been pretty mild, all things considered.
 I grew up with parents who lived through the blizzard of ‘78 … and talked about it any chance they got.
 My dad was a little bit of a prepper.
 We always had a generator, kerosene heater, and shelves full of canned food in case of an emergency.
-My parents relocated to Florida two years ago.
-They seemed to enjoy the warmer weather and beaches.
-They only visited my siblings and I in Ohio during the summer.
-We were of course free to visit them in Florida anytime.
+My parents relocated to a warmer area two years ago.
+They seemed to enjoy the mild weather and beaches.
+They only visited my siblings and I in the midwest during the summer.
+We were of course free to visit them anytime.
 Unlike most of my family I really didn’t mind the winter.
 I wasn’t particularly sensitive to cold and enjoyed the way the world slowed down- at least after the holidays.